dlt-hub/dlt/docs/website/docs/general-usage/naming-convention.md

 `dlt` creates tables, child tables and column schemas from the data.
 The data being loaded, typically JSON documents, contains identifiers (i.e. key names in a dictionary) with any Unicode characters, any lengths and naming styles.
 On the other hand the destinations accept very strict namespaces for their identifiers.
-Like Redshift that accepts case-insensitive alphanumeric identifiers with maximum 127 characters.
+Like [Redshift](../dlt-ecosystem/destinations/redshift.md#naming-convention) that accepts case-insensitive alphanumeric identifiers with maximum 127 characters.

 Each schema contains `naming convention` that tells `dlt` how to translate identifiers to the namespace that the destination understands.

+* Each destination has a preferred naming convention.
+* This naming convention is used when new schemas are created.
+* Schemas preserve naming convention when saved
+* `dlt` applies final naming convention in `normalize` stage.
+Naming convention comes from (1) explicit configuration (2) from destination capabilities.
+Naming convention in schema will be ignored.
+* You can change the naming convention in the capabilities: (name, case-folding, case sensitivity)

+## Case sensitivity

 ## Default naming convention (snake_case)